-First, as soon as you become aware of the issue, you should put your neighbor on written notice.
-Send him a letter or, if you feel more comfortable, have your attorney send a letter.
+First, having become aware of the issue, you should put your neighbor on written notice.
+Send a letter or, if you feel more comfortable, have your attorney do so.
 That letter should make reference to specific property boundaries as described in publicly filed deeds.
-It should clearly state that you do not consent to the use of your property, and that you revoke any perceived license that he believes he was given.
+It should clearly state that you do not consent to the use of your property, and that you revoke any perceived license that the neighbor believes he was given.

-If your neighbor is friendly, and didn’t realize his mistake, he would probably be apologetic.
-He would also understand your perspective – he built a structure on your land!
+If your neighbor is friendly, and didn't realize the mistake, he would probably be apologetic.
+He would also understand your perspective: he built a structure on your land!
 You might offer that he can maintain the structure, but in exchange for a nominal rent and a written acknowledgement that the property is yours.
-This way, he can have his shed, and you can have the peace of mind of knowing that it won’t impact your property rights.
+This way, he can have his shed, and you can have peace of mind, knowing that it won't impact your property rights.